itrocks-ts/action-pack/README.md

 # action-pack

-A set of dependencies for handling actions on business objects.
+Bundle to define actions and render views for business objects.